metacpan/metacpan-cpan-extracted/distros/P/Prima/README.md

   brew install linuxbrew/xorg/libxft

+- install libthai from https://github.com/phondanai/homebrew-libthai (not tested)

 Bidirectional input and complex scripts
 ---------------------------------------

-To support bi-directional unicode text input and output you'll need the fribidi library.
+- To support bi-directional unicode text input and output you'll need the fribidi library.
 Additionally for unix builds you'll need harfbuzz library for output of complex scripts and font ligature support.

-Prima can compile and work fine without these, but the support of these features will be rather primitive.
+Prima can compile and work fine without these libraries, but the support of the features will be rather primitive.

-SOURCE DISTRIBUTION INSTALLATION
+- Thai language doesn't use spaces between the words in a sentence.
+To wrap thai texts properly Prima can be compiled with the libthai library.
+No special treatment of thai text is needed programmatically, text wrapper does everything under the hood.
+Get the libthai for strawberry at http://prima.eu.org/download/libthai-0.1.29-win64.zip

+Source distribution installation
 ================================

 Create a makefile by running Makefile.PL using perl and then run make ( or